kzhang-dsg/bigcommerce-api-client/README.md

 - `maxRetries` (default: `5`)
   - Max number of retries when error happened.
 Default is 5
 - `retryDelay` (default: `5000`)
   - Wait time before next retry.
 Default is 5 seconds.
-The wait time for each retry is calculated by `retryDelay * nthRetry`.
-For example, if `retryDelay = 5000` and it is the 3rd retry, then wait for `5000 * 3 = 15000 ms`.
+The wait time for each retry is calculated by `retryDelay * nthRetry + randomInt(0, retryDelay)`.
+The randomness is added to bypass DDoS firewalls.
+For example, if `retryDelay = 5000` and it is the 3rd retry, then wait for `5000 * 3 + random_between_0_and_5000 = 15000 ms to 20000 ms`.
 For `429` errors, the wait time is indicated by `X-Rate-Limit-Time-Reset-Ms` response header.
 See the [BigCommerce Document](https://developer.bigcommerce.com/api-docs/getting-started/best-practices#playing-nicely-with-the-platform) for details.
 - `retryOnReadTimeout` (default: `true`)
   - If set to true, then retry when the request is timeout on a `GET` request.
 - `failOn404` (default: `false`)